 The Medium Term Strategic Framework (MTSF) is Government's strategic plan for the 2014-2019 electoral term.
 It reflects the commitments made in the election manifesto of the governing party, including the commitment to implement the NDP.
-The MTSF sets out the actions Government will take and targets to be achieved.

-The 2014-2019 electoral mandate focuses on the following priorities:
+The MTSF sets out the actions Government will take and targets to be achieved and focuses on the following priorities: